AU-BCE-EE/guidance-GitHub/paper-repos.md

 # Initial steps
 1. Create the new repo based on [this template](https://github.com/AU-BCE-EE/template-paper.git).
 To do that, browse to [AU-BCE-EE repositories](https://github.com/orgs/AU-BCE-EE/repositories), click "New repository", and select "template-paper" from the list.
 2. Keep the new repo private, unless you are comfortable immediately and irreversibly sharing all its contents with the world.
-3. Create two issue in your new repo: 1.
-Finalize repo and 2.
-Create a release.
-Keep these issues open until the paper has been published and you have completed both of them.
+3. Create an issue in your new repo: Check the [paper-repos.md file](https://github.com/AU-BCE-EE/GitHub-guidance/blob/main/paper-repos.md).
+Keep this issue open until the paper has been published and you have completed all the steps listed in the sections below.
+Alternatively, it may be helful to create more specific issues based on the steps listed below.
 4. Edit this README.md file, including deleting any notes to you (new repo creator).

 # Repo use